Federation¶

 plaintext only in spoke federation credentials, and used for pull, push, join

 metadata fetches, and forwarded lease actions.
+Each enrollment is bound to one

 Enrollment tokens are not general daemon API tokens.